Descovy for PrEP® (emtricitabine/tenofovir alafenamide)

 Description automatically generated with medium confidence

-aHigh risk defined as ≥2 episodes of condomless anal intercourse with ≥2 unique male partners of HIV-positive or unknown HIV status within the previous 12 weeks, or a documented history of syphilis, rectal gonorrhea, or rectal chlamydia in the previous 24 weeks.
+aHigh risk was defined as ≥2 episodes of condomless anal intercourse with ≥2 unique male partners of HIVpositive or unknown HIV status within the previous 12 weeks, or a documented history of syphilis, rectal gonorrhea, or rectal chlamydia in the previous 24 weeks.

-The primary measured outcome was the incidence of HIV-1 per 100 PY after all participants had ≥48 weeks of follow-up and ≥50% of participants had 96 weeks of follow-up.1 All participants were unblinded after 96 weeks, and participants in both arms were offered the opportunity to continue on or switch to once-daily FTC/TAF for an additional 48 weeks.1,6
+The primary measured outcome was the incidence of HIV-1 per 100 person years after all participants had ≥48 weeks of follow-up and ≥50% of participants had 96 weeks of followup.2 All participants were unblinded after 96 weeks, and participants in both arms were offered the opportunity to continue on or switch to once-daily FTC/TAF for an additional 48 weeks.2,6

-Participant baseline characteristics were similar between the FTC/TAF and FTC/TDF arms, including medical history (Table 1).7 The baseline characteristics of the subset of participants with baseline use of FTC/TDF for PrEP differed from the overall population by median age (36 years vs 34 years), proportion with >2 condomless anal sex partners in the past 12 weeks (72.0% vs 61.3%), and proportion with rectal chlamydia infection (15.9% vs 12.5%, respectively for all).
-A similar proportion of participants reported binge drinking (baseline FTC/TDF for PrEP: 22.3%, overall population: 22.8%).8 For participants taking FTC/TDF for PrEP at baseline, the median duration of PrEP use was 398.5 days.4
+Participant baseline characteristics were similar between the FTC/TAF and FTC/TDF arms, including medical history (Table 1).7 The baseline characteristics of the subset of participants with baseline use of FTC/TDF for PrEP differed from the overall population by median age (36 years vs 34 years, respectively), proportion with >2 condomless anal sex partners in the past 12 weeks (72% vs 61.3%), and proportion with rectal chlamydia infection (15.9% vs 12.5%).
+A similar proportion of participants reported binge drinking (baseline FTC/TDF for PrEP: 22.3%, overall population: 22.8%).8 For participants taking FTC/TDF for PrEP at baseline, the median duration of PrEP use was 398.5 days.5

 Table 1.
-Select Baseline Demographics and HIV Risk Factors7
+DISCOVER: Baseline Demographics and HIV Risk Factors7

 Overall